What Are The Differences Between AWS Redshift Spectrum vs AWS Athena?

 Key Features & Differences: Redshift vs Athena

 Athena and Redshift Spectrum offer similar functionality, namely, serverless query of S3 data using SQL.
-That makes them easy to manage and cost-effective as there is nothing to set up and you are only charged based on the amount of data scanned.
+That makes them easy to manage.
+This also is more cost-effective as there is nothing to set up and you are only charged based on the amount of data scanned.
 S3 storage is significantly less expensive than a database on AWS for the same amount of data.

-- Both are serverless, however Spectrum resources are allocated based on your Redshift cluster size, while Athena relies on non-dedicated, pooled resources.
+- Both are serverless, however Spectrum resources are allocated based on your Redshift cluster size.
+Athena, however, relies on non-dedicated, pooled resources.

 - Spectrum actually does need a bit of cluster management, but Athena is truly serverless.

 - Performance for Athena depends on your S3 optimization, while Spectrum, as previously noted, depends on your Redshift cluster resources and S3 optimization.
 If you need a specific query to run more quickly, then you can allocate additional compute resources to it.

 - Redshift Spectrum runs in tandem with Amazon Redshift, while Athena is a standalone query engine for querying data stored in Amazon S3.

 - Spectrum provides more consistency in query performance while Athena has inconsistent results due to the pooled resources.

 - Athena is great for simpler interactive queries, while Spectrum is more oriented towards large, complex queries.